equinor/septic-config-generator/docs/Howto_SCG.md

 #### `now()`

 Function that inserts a datestamp.
-The default format is `%Y-%m-%d %H:%M:%S"`.
+The default format is `%Y-%m-%d %H:%M:%S`.
 The format can be customized by providing an [strftime string](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) as function argument.

 Examples: